Graduate School of Biomedical Sciences

 The Gulf Coast Consortia brings together the strengths of its six member institutions to build interdisciplinary collaborative research teams and training programs in the biological sciences at their intersection with the computational, chemical, mathematical, and physical sciences.

-We have 26 core labs at our disposal through the Advanced Technology Core.
-It provides a range of research support services such as access to shared instrumentation, analysis of research samples and experiments with core personnel performing specialized portions of the project.
+We have 26 core labs at our disposal at Baylor College of Medicine.
+The ATC Cores provides a range of research support services such as access to shared instrumentation, analysis of research samples and experiments with core personnel performing specialized portions of the project.
 In addition to technical procedures, cores provide consultation on experimental design, data analysis, and training.